 Mitochondrial diseases affect approximately 1 in every 5,000 people.
-These diseases can cause muscle weakness, difficulty thinking, seizures, hearing and vision loss, stomach problems, learning disabilities, and organ failure.
+These diseases can cause muscle weakness, difficulty thinking, seizures, hearing and vision loss, digestive problems, learning disabilities, and organ failure.
 The North American Mitochondrial Disease Consortium (NAMDC) is a network of clinicians and researchers at 17 different clinical sites working to better understand mitochondrial diseases, improve diagnosis and explore treatments.
-In the past few years, NAMDC has established a biorepository for tissue samples, a large registry and follow-up study with more than 660 patients, a website to educate and recruit patients, and diagnostic criteria for mitochondrial diseases.
+In the past eight years, NAMDC has established a biorepository for tissue samples, a large registry and follow-up study with more than 1,500 patients, a website to educate and recruit patients, and studies to define the natural history of mitochondrial diseases.
 NAMDC also has initiated research studies that focus on several subtypes of mitochondrial diseases as well as a training program to educate the next generation of researchers.
-During the next few years, NAMDC will expand its clinical study and biorepository, refine diagnostic criteria, begin new studies of possible treatments, and continue training clinician-scientists.
+During the next few years, NAMDC will expand its clinical registry study and biorepository, perform advanced molecular diagnostic testing, conduct natural history and treatment studies, and continue training future clinician-scientists.

 Robert J. Desnick, Ph.D., M.D.

 Icahn School of Medicine at Mount Sinai, New York